whosramoss/nextjs-kanban/README.md

 </a>

 <p align="center">
-  A flexible and interactive board for organizing workflows
+  Flexible and interactive board for organizing workflows
 </p>

 <div align="center">